 Another fun way to make beautiful cupcakes is to use Russian Piping Tips to make beautiful flower cupcakes.
 You will have beautiful flower cupcakes in no time!

-Now that your cupcakes are made.
-It's time to eat..well maybe.
-If you're like me you may need to store your cupcakes until they plan on being consumed.
-Or possibly travel with them.
+If you’re like me you may need to store your cupcakes until they plan on being consumed.
+Be sure, no matter how you store the cupcakes, that they are completely cooled before doing so.

 This can be tricky.
 I have bought my fair share of cupcake containers and been gifted more than I would like to admit.
 The thing is, most if not all of the containers I have tried have failed miserably.
 Cupcakes topple about.
 Buttercream smooshed.
 Swear words flying.
 Tears streaming.
 Been there.
 Done it all.